 We (some family and I) headed to Coleraine, as that would be our base for the weekend.
 We had planned to visit the stones early on Saturday morning, followed by a trip to the Old Bushmills Distillery, and finally watch the local football team, Coleraine FC, on the Saturday afternoon.

 We found a cab from Coleraine was cheap enough between everybody.
-They do offer tours starting in Belfast that can be found here.
+They do offer tours starting in Belfast.
 Alternatively, you can use public transport (Belfast-Coleraine-Giant’s Causeway) and a one day iLink ticket will cost you £17.50.
 The only issue is it may take up to three times as long depending on the time of day/what day of the week you visit.
-Plan your journey here.

 The queue was non-existent in the entrance, which surprised me as it was a weekend.
 You can wander around the stones yourself, or you can wait for one of the guides to take you down and talk you through it.
 We opted for the free guided tour, complete with audio headset and friendly guide.

 Our guide was Wayne, and he must have been doing it for years as most of us were in tears of laughter as he made us all chuckle on the way down, interspersing well-timed jokes with interesting information.

 There is a point around halfway down that you are standing in Northern Ireland, and can see Ireland to the left and Scotland to the right.
 It’s not often that happens, but you can’t stay for long as it’s very cold and windy at that point!

 Once at the stones you are free to wander on almost all of them.
 They take constant bashing from the waves so a few human feet don’t bother them.
 The landscape is impressive, and I certainly haven’t seen anything like it anywhere else.

 The 40,000 slippery basalt columns were created by volcanic activity a long time ago, but the name Giant’s Causeway comes from an old myth surrounding Finn MacCool, an Irish giant.